ValheKouneli/SkrolliEditor/documentation/TimeUsage.md

   * feature: language_consultant can set themselves as the language consultant of an article
   * feature: language_consultant of an article can mark it language_checked
   * TODO: admin can make users editors, language consultant, picture editors and layout artists
+* Wednesday 8h?
+  * starting to implement putting user roles into a separate database table
+* Thursday 1h
+  * demo
+* Friday
+  * TODO: picture status can not be changed if picture is marked ready
+  * TODO: article status can not be changed if language_checked = True